Marpa, A practical general parser: the recognizer: Earley's algorithm

-of dotted rule and origin.
-(The origin is the location where recognition of the rule started.
-It is sometimes called the ``parent''.)
-For convenience, the type \type{ORIG} will be a synonym for \type{LOC}, indicating that the variable designates the origin element of an Earley item.
+The origin is the location where recognition of the rule started.
+For convenience, the type \type{ORIG} will be a synonym for \type{LOC}, indicating that the variable designates the origin entry of an Earley item.

+We find it convenient to apply dotted rule concepts to \type{EIMT}'s, so that the concept applied to the \type{EIMT} is the concept applied to the dotted rule of the \type{EIMT}.
+The following are examples:

 An Earley parser builds a table of Earley sets,